Irish Grand National Preview, Tips, Runners & Trends

 3. Organisedconfusion (7:35.10) in 2011

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Irish Grand National next time out then you would have backed a total of 2 winners.
-Backing all 20 runners who have been out since to win at SP next time out, would have returned an LSP of -5.00.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2025 Irish Grand National.
+Over the past 20 renewals, if you had followed the winner of the Irish Grand National next time out, then you would have backed a total of 2 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -4.00.
+Before placing your bet on the 2026 Irish Grand National, see which other runners today are being backed on the racing predictions page.

 What the expert says...

-The National Hunt Chase Challenge Cup at Cheltenham has supplied four winners of this race with wins in 2007, 2009, 2014 & 2015 whilst the Kim Muir (2013) and Brown Advisory (2023) have also supplied winners.
-Having said that, 7 of the last 8 winners ran in Ireland last time out.
+The National Hunt Chase Challenge Cup at Cheltenham has supplied five winners of this race with wins in 2007, 2009, 2014, 2015 & 2025, whilst the Kim Muir (2013) and Brown Advisory (2023) have also supplied winners.
+Having said that, 7 of the last 9 winners ran in Ireland last time out.

 Andy Powell - Horse Racing Betting Expert - OLBG.com